Cydonianknights/ML_Regression_Project/README.md

 # ML_Regression_Project
-Machine Learning Project to make regression prediction for housing price There are two datasets for models; Boston Housing price and Melbourne housing price
+Machine Learning Project to make regression prediction for housing price <br>
+There are two datasets for models; Boston Housing price and Melbourne housing price

 For Boston Housing price,